robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

     Warning: Use the Account Name: Local_Admin
   </div>

-- It is not recommended to use another account name
+- It is not recommended to use another account name.

 - This account name will be referenced throughout the tutorial.

 - If you choose another account name, it cannot contain spaces in the name.
 This tutorial will fail, if spaces are found in the Windows user account name.

 </div>